apekkshaa/Guess-my-number/README.md

-# Guess-my-number
+# **Guess-my-number**

-The goal of this project is to simply guess a number which is between 1 and 20. <br>
-Upon entering the number you are given a hint whether you are close to the number or not.
+A simple and fun guessing game built with HTML, CSS, and JavaScript.
+In this game, the player tries to guess a secret number between 1 and 20.
+The game provides feedback on whether the guess is too high or too low, and keeps track of the player's score and highscore.

 ![webpage](webpage.png)

+## **FEATURES**
+- Randomly generated number between 1 and 20.
+- User input for guessing the number
+- Dynamic feedback messages
+- Score tracking and highscore recording
+- Option to restart the game at any time with the "Again!" button.

+## **TECH-STACK**
+- HTML
+- CSS
+- JavaScript

+## **HOW TO PLAY**

 Let's say 15, then you click Check!<br>
 And then on the right side you get a message.
 In this case it says, that your guess was Too high!